anngvu/accent/README.md

 - Clone this repo.
 - Run the desired agent module, e.g. `clj -M -m agents.syndi`.

+#### Discussion of differences in clients

+1. Guardrails: We are providing new powers to AI; if the AI is more powerful, it can make you more powerful at accomplishing work.
+However, with great power comes great responsibility.
+Whatever guardrails implemented for how AI makes use of tools and resources and behaves in general will depend on your client.
+For example, in Claude for Desktop, you will have to approve every AI tool usage.
+In *accent*, there are fewer guardrails because our client is primarily developed for rapid prototyping.
+One safety feature in *accent* web app is that you *are* able to see every single tool call made, though you may not have the chance to intercept it first.

+2. Visualization features: Clients like Claude for Desktop can include more flexible and sophisticated visualization, etc; Claude Desktop has at least 5 different charting libraries.
+In *accent*, the web client interface is obviously not as developed, aiming to provide a basic interface only, so only very basic visualization is available via inclusion of one charting library.

 #### Configuration

 Settings and (optionally) credentials ares defined in `config.edn`.